phayes/cuetag/README.md

 ### 3.4 `<value>`

 - The `<value>` portion is format-dependent:
-  - Vorbis Comments: must be valid Unicode text.
+  - Vorbis Comments: must be valid UTF-8 text.
   - ID3 `TXXX`: must be valid text using the declared frame encoding.
   - MP4 freeform atoms: may use UTF-8 text or binary-safe payloads.
   - APEv2: arbitrary UTF-8 text.